gvwilson/sdxpy/src/glob/index.md

 ---
 abstract: >
-    Pattern matching is ubiquitous in computer programs.
+    Pattern-matching is ubiquitous in computer programs.
     Whether we are selecting a set of files to open or finding names and email addresses inside those files, we need  an efficient way to find matches for complex patterns.